daakia/daakia_vc_flutter_sdk/README.md

   This optional parameter defines the user's role.
 When set to `true`, the user will join as the host of the meeting; otherwise, they will be a participant.

+## Obtaining Meeting ID and License Key

+To use the Daakia Video Conference SDK, you will need a `meetingId` and a `secretKey` (license key).
+These are required for accessing and initiating meetings.

+**How to Obtain:**

+* **Contact Us:** Reach out to us directly at [contact@daakia.co.in](mailto:contact@daakia.co.in).
+Our team will assist you in setting up your account and providing the necessary credentials.
+* **Visit Our Website:** You can also find more information and request access by visiting our website: [https://www.daakia.co.in/](https://www.daakia.co.in/).

+We will guide you through the process of creating meetings and obtaining your unique license key.

 ## Screen Share